longtermrisk/marltoolbox/README.md

       not working properly**)
     - supervised learning
     - hierarchical
-        - This is a base policy class which allows to use nested algorithms
+        - This is a base policy class which allows the use of nested algorithms
 - utils
     - exploration
         - SoftQ with temperature schedule